timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.1.1 =

+* Sorry!! fixed bug in settings page and js file

 = 1.1 =